NWChemEx/TensorWrapper/docs/source/developer/design/architecture/shape.rst

 .. |n| replace:: :math:`n`

-For computing purposes tensors are really nothing more than a bunch of floating point values and meta-data associated with those values.
-Conceptually, the floating point values are typically arranged into |n|-dimensional rectangular arrays, where |n| is the number of modes in the tensor.
-A tensor's shape represents how the values are conceptually, and physically, laid out.
+For computing purposes, tensors are really nothing more than a bunch of floating point values and meta-data associated with those values.
+Conceptually, the floating point values are typically arranged into |n|-dimensional rectangular arrays, where |n| is the number of :ref:`term_mode` s in the tensor.
+A tensor's shape describes this hyper-rectangular array's layout.

 ********************************
 Why do we need a tensor's shape?